satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of a response, or of a comment.
-In our proposed review system, such a vote tally would be associated with identified, registered reviewers, and would be only one of several measures of the quality of reviews (and reviews of reviews).
+In our proposed review system, such a vote tally would be associated with identified, registered reviewers, and would be only one of several measures of the quality of reviews (and reviews of reviews) AND REVIEWERS.
 Reviews can be ranked by importance (weighted average of ratings), opinion difference (variance of ratings) or interest (number of ratings).

 It would also be possible to aggregate the measures above to assess the impact or importance of, for example, collaborators, coauthors,